-If you want to experiment with multi-booting in Linux, you might want to consider experimenting with a virtual machine.
+If you want to experiment with multi-booting in Linux (for example, see this other post), you might want to consider experimenting with a virtual machine.

 In this blog post, I’ll show you how to install two Linux distributions on the same KVM virtual machine.